ArteryTek/AT32F425_Firmware_Library/project/at_start_f425/examples/dma/data_to_gpio/readme.txt

-  channel5 is configured to transfer the contents of a 16-halfword data buffer stored in embedded sram memory to the gpiob. if transfer full data, the three leds will turn on. user can use logic analyzer get waveform.
+  channel5 is configured to transfer the contents of a 16-halfword data buffer stored in embedded sram memory to the gpiob. if transfer full data, the three leds will turn on. user can use logic analyzer get waveform. for more detailed information. please refer to the application note document AN0123.